Offensive Coordinator / Wide Receivers

 He moved on to Colorado State in 1992, where he worked as the running backs coach and special teams coordinator for two seasons.
 His starting fullback played in the NFL and his starting tailback was selected to play in the East-West Shrine Game.

 Fitch and wife Julie have two children - Curtis and Peyton.

-Robert McFarland enters his first season at Louisiana Tech as the offensive line coach for the Bulldogs and brings with him over 20 years of collegiate coaching experience.
+Robert McFarland enters his second season at Louisiana Tech as the offensive line coach for the Bulldogs and brings with him over 20 years of collegiate coaching experience.

 McFarland's hiring was announced in January 2015 as the veteran joins the LA Tech family after spending the last three seasons at Copiah-Lincoln (Co-Lin) Junior College.

 "I am very excited to add Robert to our staff and the LA Tech Family," Louisiana Tech head coach Skip Holtz said.
 "He brings a tremendous amount of experience as a head coach, coordinator and offensive line coach in over 25 years of coaching and in 2015 that experience will be invaluable in continuing to build our program.
 I have known him for a long time and I know he will be a great asset to our program."

 During his time at Co-Lin, McFarland served as offensive coordinator and offensive line coach for a prolific offense that reached the Mississippi Association of Community and Junior Colleges (MACJC) championship game behind a 62 percent passing rate with over 3,000 yards passing with 22 touchdowns and seven interceptions by a sophomore quarterback.